grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/compactor/index.md

 Whenever the pool of compactors grows or shrinks, tenants and jobs are resharded across the available compactor instances without any manual intervention.

 Compactor sharding uses a [hash ring]({{< relref "../../hash-ring/index.md" >}}).
 At startup, a compactor generates random tokens and registers itself to the compactor hash ring.
-While running, it periodically scans the storage bucket at every interval defined by `-compactor.compaction-interval`, to discover the list of tenants in storage and compact blocks for each tenant which hash matches the token ranges assigned to the instance itself within the hash ring.
+While running, it periodically scans the storage bucket at every interval defined by `-compactor.compaction-interval`, to discover the list of tenants in storage and to compact blocks for each tenant whose hash matches the token ranges assigned to the instance itself within the hash ring.

 To configure the compactors' hash ring, refer to [configuring hash rings]({{< relref "../../../configure/configure-hash-rings.md" >}}).